plexus/yaks/yaks/README.md

 ## Real World Usage

-Yaks is used in production by [Ticketsolve](http://www.ticketsolve.com/).
+Yaks is used in production by

+* [Ticketsolve](http://www.ticketsolve.com/).
 You can find an example API endpoint [here](http://leicestersquaretheatre.ticketsolve.com/api).
+* Advertile Mobile for their product AppBounty (internal API)

 ## Demo